 Three Nuts Baker is not a halal-certified eatery.

-Fans of freshly baked bread and pastries can head over to The Bread Rack, an artisanal bakery-cafe located in Space @ Kovan.
-The industrial-themed space has an L-shaped glass display case where diners can choose between classic pastries such as Croissants ($4) and Pain Au Chocolat ($4.50), or freshly baked loaves to take home, with prices starting at $3.80 for a baguette.
+Fans of freshly baked bread and pastries can head to The Bread Rack, an artisanal bakery-cafe located in Space @ Kovan.
+The industrial-themed space has an L-shaped glass display case, where diners can choose between classic pastries such as Croissants ($4) and Pain Au Chocolat ($4.50), or freshly baked loaves to take home, with prices starting at $3.80 for a baguette.

 For more substantial bites, pick from their selection of croissant sandwiches, or the Big Breakfast ($20.90), which comes with all your classic breakfast fixings.
 They’ve also got a range of coffees, teas, and other beverages, making this a solid pick for a quick catch-up with friends.